alexswannerr/NCAASkillPointsResearch/README.md

 ## 🤖 AI Assistance Disclosure

 This project was developed with assistance from generative AI tools (Claude AI and ChatGPT) for code development, debugging, statistical analysis guidance, and web application deployment.
-All data collection, research design, modeling decisions, and final analysis were performed by the author.